kkps-d/button-board/README.md

 - [ ] Add haptics to component
 - [ ] Create an out-of-box experience
 - [ ] Reconfigure Vite to output to multiple files for client web interface and server web interface
-- [ ] Start prelim work on backend
+- [x] Start prelim work on backend
 - [x] Add board page switching
 - [x] Add edit mode
 - [x] Move more hard coded Board stuff into BoardContext

+## Dev notes

+- Look into the compound component pattern in the react course.
+This may be useful in the future
+- Should a separate thread be spun up for each socket io connection?

 # Minimum Viable Product